 In the aftermath of the bus attack, Save the Children provided Ismail and his father with financial support to pay for medical costs and transportation fees to and from the hospital.

-Now, a year later, Ismail and his classmates are dealing with ongoing daily physical and psychological struggles of being injured in a horrific attack, against the backdrop of a four-year conflict.
+A year later, Ismail and his classmates were dealing with ongoing daily physical and psychological struggles of being injured in a horrific attack, against the backdrop of an ongoing conflict.

 Save the Children was the first international non-governmental organization to be registered in Yemen and has worked in the country since 1963.
 After the escalation of the conflict in March 2015, we scaled up our response to meet the immense needs of Yemeni children and their families.

-Since May 2015, we’ve reached more than 2 million children with lifesaving assistance.
-We’re still hard at work to protect vulnerable children and families in Yemen, but we need your help.
+In 2019, we helped 1.7 million children in Yemen, supported 88 health facilities and 23 hospitals providing lifesaving care.
+We’re still hard at work to protect vulnerable children and families, but we need your help.

 “Since (the attack), there has been no justice for the victims, survivors and their families,” said Jason Lee, deputy country director for Save the Children in Yemen, “and daily grave violations of children’s rights continue across the country.”